By Michael Castrogiovanni

 NEXT STEPS AND PREP

 Kettlebell Partner Passing is versatile in its application.
 KPP fits well with just about any style of training, can be used as a warm up and cool down, as a supplement to other strength training protocols, and it can be used as a standalone well-rounded strength and conditioning program by itself.

-KPP students begin by learning Kettlebell Solo then move on to the single bell two-hand pass, that remains the main focus for a beginner to master and hone the many nuances of giving and receiving optimal passes.
+KPP students begin by learning Kettlebell Solo then move on to the single bell two-hand pass, which remains the main focus for a beginner to master and hone the many nuances of giving and receiving optimal passes.
 From this movement, all other KPP skills emerge.

 From two-hand passing, the next level of focused training is one hand kettlebell partner passing patterns and drills.
-One hand KPP drills serve as progressive steps towards FreestyleKPP™.
+One hand KPP drills serve as progressive steps towards KPP Freestyle™.

 KPP Freestyle™ is a dynamic, fluid, unscripted way to pass kettlebells that promotes individual and partner expressions of strength, athleticism, cooperation and continuously moving flow.

-Preparing for kettlebell partner passing without a partner can be accomplished by adapting basic kettlebell swing practices.
-Here are some suggestions:
+Preparing for kettlebell partner passing without a partner is best done with Kettlebell Solo.
+Here are some suggestions from the ebook:

 • Begin by letting go of the kettlebell during the float phase of the swing and quickly catching it again with both hands.